 The capital of the province of Alberta, Edmonton is located on the North Saskatchewan River.
 It is home to the largest shopping and entertainment center, the West Edmonton Mall.
 Edmonton is a cultural center and hosts many art and music festivals and cultural events all year round.
 This has earned the city its nickname “The Festival City”.

-Known for its attractions such as the Granville Island, Robson Street, and Stanley Park, the city of Vancouver is located on west coast of Canada.
+Known for its attractions such as Granville Island, Robson Street, and Stanley Park, the city of Vancouver is located on the west coast of Canada.
 It is a beautiful and vibrant city surrounded by water from three sides.
 With an estimated population of two million, Vancouver is the third-largest city in Canada.